 41. Amazon River Dolphin Facts – Pink Dolphin Facts

-- The Amazon river dolphin (Inia geoffrensis) is a dolphin species which is also known as Pink river dolphin.
+- The Amazon river dolphin (Inia geoffrensis) is a dolphin species that is also known as the Pink river dolphin.

 - It belongs to the family Iniidae (a family of toothed whales).

 - The Amazon or pink river dolphin is the largest dolphin species among river dolphins.

 - Adult males have a maximum weight of up to 185 kg with about 2.5 meters body length.

 - Pink river dolphin also has a hump on their back rather than a dorsal fin.